zbanack/shampoo/README.md

 ```
 ___
 #### h6
 Text wrapped in these h6 header tags are sixth-largest in size, right above the body fonts, as supported by the framework.
-These tags will terminate lines, acting as linebreaks.
 You can shorthand-declare these tags by starting a new line with six consecutive hash symbols followed by a space followed by text.

 accepts: `undefined`